LanganChristopher/project4/README.md

 ### Modeling
 - [Wage SARIMA Notebook](./wage_analysis_sarima-DB.ipynb)

-This is where we modelled our wage data.
+This is where we modeled our wage data.
 - [Unemployment SARIMA Notebook](./unemployment_monthly-DB.ipynb)

-This is where we modelled our unemployment data.
+This is where we modeled our unemployment data.

 ### Plotting
 - [Barometric Pressure Plotting Notebook](./baro-pressure-hourly-final.ipynb)